PhilBrockman/ModelAssistedLabel/README.md

-### Parting Questions
+### Lingering Questions

 My labeled images are disorderly.
-There's data from other rowing machines and from [a kind stranger's github repo](https://github.com/SachaIZADI/Seven-Segment-OCR).
+There's data from other rowing machines and from [a kind *stranger*'s github repo](https://github.com/SachaIZADI/Seven-Segment-OCR).
 Some images have been cropped to only include the display.
 Did having varied data slow me down overall?
 Or did it make the models more robust?